yu-ming-chen/tp/docs/DeveloperGuide.md

 ##### 4.3.1.1.
 Create Budget
 (Contributed by Yu Ming)

+This section explains the `Create Budget Command`.

+The following command occurs in the `Main Page` of NUSave, and results in the specified budget being created in NUSave.
+This command therefore requires a compulsory name to specify the name of the budget to be created.

 The following Sequence Diagram shows the interaction between the `Logic` component and `Model` component of NUSave depicting a scenario when the user wants to create a budget for his Temasek Hall basketball CCA by entering the command `create n/Temasek Hall Basketball p/100`.